TheHive-Project/TheHiveDocs/installation/install-guide.md

 bin/activator clean stage
 ```

-This operation may take some time to complete as it will download all dependencies (could be long) then build the back-end.
+This operation may take some time to complete as it will download all dependencies  then build the back-end.
 This command cleans previous build files and creates an autonomous package in the `target/universal/stage` directory.
-This packages contains TheHive binaries with required libraries (`/lib`), analyzers (`/analyzers`), configuration files (`/conf`) and startup scripts (`/bin`).
+This packages contains TheHive binaries with required libraries (`/lib`), configuration files (`/conf`) and startup scripts (`/bin`).

 Binaries are built and stored in `TheHive/target/universal/stage/`.
-Install them in `/opt/thehive` for example.
+You can install them in `/opt/thehive` for example.

 ```
 sudo cp -r TheHive/target/universal/stage /opt/thehive
 ```

+Configure TheHive, read the [Configuration Guide](../admin/configuration.md).
+For additional configuration options, please refer to the [Administration Guide](../admin/admin-guide.md).

+### 2.4 Configure and Start Elasticsearch

+Edit `/etc/elasticsearch/elasticsearch.yml` and add the following lines:

 ```
-cd TheHive
-./sbt clean stage
+network.host: 127.0.0.1
+script.inline: on
+cluster.name: hive
+threadpool.index.queue_size: 100000
+threadpool.search.queue_size: 100000
+threadpool.bulk.queue_size: 1000
 ```

-This operation may take some time to complete as it will download all dependencies then build the back-end.
-This command cleans any previous build files and create an autonomous package under the `target/universal/stage` directory.
-This package contains Cortex binaries with the required libraries (`/lib`), configuration files (`/conf`) and startup scripts (`/bin`).

-Binaries are built and stored under `Cortex/target/universal/stage/`.
-You caniInstall them for example in `/opt/cortex`.
+Start the service:

 ```
-sudo cp -r Cortex/target/universal/stage /opt/cortex
+service elasticsearch restart
 ```

-Proceed to [installing the analyzers](#analyzers-1) as outlined in the next section and configure Cortex using the [Quick Start Guide](../admin/quick-start.md).
-For more advanced configuration options, please refer to the [Administration Guide](../admin/admin-guide.md).

 ##### 3. First start
-Follow the [first start](#4-first-start) section of the binary installation method above to start using Cortex.
+Follow the [first start](#4-first-start) section of the binary installation method above to start using TheHive.

 ##### 4. Build the Front-end Only

 Building the back-end builds also the front-end, so you don't need to build it separately.
 This section is useful only for troubleshooting or for installing the front-end on a reverse proxy.

 Go to the front-end directory:
 ```
-cd Cortex/www
+cd TheHive/ui
 ```

 Install Node.js libraries, which are required by this step, bower libraries (JavaScript libraries downloaded by the browser).
 Then